2019 World Series: Nationals

-Struggling at the trade deadline in 2021, the Nationals engaged in a large-scale selloff of top players, most of which had led them to the championship.
+Struggling at the trade deadline in 2021, the Nationals engaged in a large-scale selloff of top players, most of whom had led them to the championship.
 The Nationals became the first team to trade three players who were All-Stars before the end of the season, which included starting pitcher Max Scherzer (traded to the Dodgers), outfielder Kyle Schwarber (traded to the Red Sox), and shortstop Trea Turner (also traded to the Dodgers).
 They also traded off important pieces from their World Series team, such as catcher Yan Gomes being traded to the Athletics and reliever Daniel Hudson being traded to the Padres.
 They would trade superstar Juan Soto along with starting first baseman Josh Bell to San Diego the following trade deadline, and by the end of the 2022 season, only a handful of players from the 2019 championship team were still with the club.

 The Nationals rotation that many saw as the team's strength during their World Series run was not as effective going forward.
 Scherzer, although still dominant, struggled with lower body injuries until he was traded (along with Trea Turner) to the Los Angeles Dodgers at the 2021 trade deadline.
 In 2023, Scherzer would win his second World Series ring with the Texas Rangers.
 Patrick Corbin led the National League in losses and earned runs given up in 2021 and 2022.
 Anibal Sanchez struggled mighty during the 2020 season; so much that he spent the 2021 season out of baseball entirely, only to return to Washington in 2022.
 Lastly, Stephen Strasburg, Washington's MVP of the 2019 World Series, who was rewarded with a lucrative seven-year contract with the Nationals after the World Series, continued to struggle with injury.
 He only made a total of eight starts from 2020 to 2023, throwing just 528 pitches in the majors the rest of his career before retiring in 2024.